LeslieDancey/FME_Desktop_Advanced/custom_transformers_and_loops.md

 **7)** Define Loop Parameters - 2

 Add an AttributeCreator transformer after the ListElementCounter.
 Use it to create an attribute called LoopCounter, with an initial value of zero (0).

+**8)** Define Loop Parameters - 3

+Now add an ExpressionEvaluator transformer and connect it to the AttributeCreator Output port.
+Set it up to add one (1) to the value of LoopCounter, using the parameters provided to overwrite the existing value:

+This is what will increment our loop counter each time we loop through the transformers:

+**9)** Set Condition

+Add a Tester transformer connected to the ExpressionEvaluator.

+Set it up to test for:

+- LoopCounter = SpeciesCount OR
+- LoopCounter = 10